cycle/docs/docs/en/annotated/entity.md

 ## Entity

 Usually, the single attribute `#[Entity]` is enough to describe your model.
-In this case, Cycle ORN will automatically assign the generated table name and role based on the class name.
+In this case, Cycle ORM will automatically assign the generated table name and role based on the class name.
 In the case of `User` the role will be `user`, database `null` (default) and table `users`.